Cherry Tree (EP)

-Cherry Tree is an EP by the American indie rock band The National, released in July 2004.
-It was reissued on June 28, 2011, by Brassland Records, the same label on which it was originally published.
+Cherry Tree is an EP by the American indie rock band the National, released in July 2004.
+It was reissued on June 28, 2011, by Brassland Records, the same label on which it was initially published.

 Songs

 "Murder Me Rachael" is a live version taken from a Black Sessions recording, while "Reasonable Man (I Don't Mind)" is a song featuring Padma Newsome.
-In addition to the CD, Cherry Tree was originally released on limited-edition red-colored 10" vinyl by Shake It!, a record shop in the band's hometown of Cincinnati, Ohio.
+In addition to the CD, Cherry Tree was initially released on limited-edition red-colored 10" vinyl by Shake It!, a record shop in the band's hometown of Cincinnati, Ohio.
 It has since had numerous repressings by Brassland Records.

 An alternative version of the song "About Today" was featured in the 2011 movie Warrior, directed by Gavin O'Connor, and played in the 2013 film The East and the television show The Path.

 The title song, "Cherry Tree", was featured in the credits of the documentary If a Tree Falls: A Story of the Earth Liberation Front.

 The song "All the Wine" was included on The National's follow-up album, Alligator.